 Some of our employees were previously employed at other medical device companies, including our competitors or potential competitors, and we may hire employees in the future that are so employed.
 We could in the future be subject to claims that these employees, or we, have inadvertently or otherwise used or disclosed trade secrets or other proprietary information of their former employers.
-If we fail in defending against such claims, a court could order us to pay substantial damages and prohibit us from using technologies or features that are found to incorporate or be derived from the trade secrets or other proprietary information of the former employers.
-If any of these technologies or features that are important to our products, this could prevent us from selling those products and could have a material adverse effect on our business.
+If we fail in defending against such claims, a court could order us to pay substantial damages and prohibit us from using technologies or features that are found to incorporate or be derived from the trade secrets or other proprietary information of these technologies or features that are important to our products, this could prevent us from selling those products and could have a material adverse effect on our business.
 Even if we are successful in defending against these claims, such litigation could result in substantial costs and divert the attention of management.

-Risks Related to Ownership of Common Stock
+Risks Related to Ownership of DIH Common Stock

-Future sales of a substantial number of shares of Common Stock by us or our large stockholders, certain of whom may have registration rights, or dilutive exercises of a substantial number of warrants by our warrant holders could adversely affect the market price of our Common Stock.
+Future sales of a substantial number of shares of DIH Common Stock by us or our large stockholders, certain of whom may have registration rights, or dilutive exercises of a substantial number of warrants by our warrant holders could adversely affect the market price of our Common Stock.

-Sales by us or our stockholders of a substantial number of shares of Common Stock in the public market, or the perception that these sales might occur, could cause the market price of the Common Stock to decline or could impair our ability to raise capital through a future sale of our equity securities.
+Sales by us or our stockholders of a substantial number of shares of DIH Common Stock in the public market following the Business Combination, or the perception that these sales might occur, could cause the market price of the DIH Common Stock to decline or could impair our ability to raise capital through a future sale of our equity securities.
 Additionally, dilutive exercises of a substantial number of warrants by our warrant-holders, or the perception that such exercises may occur, could put downward price on the market price of our Common Stock.

-Future grants of shares of Common Stock under our equity incentive plan to our employees, non-employee directors and consultants, or sales by these individuals in the public market, could result in substantial dilution, thus decreasing the value of your investment in Common Stock.
+Future grants of shares of DIH Common Stock under our equity incentive plan to our employees, non-employee directors and consultants, or sales by these individuals in the public market, could result in substantial dilution, thus decreasing the value of your investment in DIH Common Stock.
 In addition, stockholders will experience dilution upon the exercise of outstanding warrants.

-Shareholders approved an equity incentive plan which provides for the issuance of up to 4,300,000 additional shares of Common Stock.
-Additionally, shares granted or issued under our equity incentive plan will, subject to vesting provisions and Rule 144 volume limitations applicable to our "affiliates," be available for sale in the open market immediately.
-Further, as of July 31, 2024, there were 13,365,000 shares of Common Stock underlying issued and outstanding warrants and 660,000 shares underlying the Convertible Debenture, which if exercised, could decrease the net tangible book value of our Common Stock and cause dilution to our existing stockholders.
-Sales of a substantial number of the above-mentioned shares of Common Stock in the public market could result in a significant decrease in the market price of the Common Stock and have a material adverse effect on your investment.
+Shareholders approved an equity incentive plan which provides for the issuance of up to 4,300,000 additional shares of New DIH Common Stock.
+Additionally, to the extent registered on a Form S-8, shares of DIH Common Stock granted or issued under our equity incentive plans will, subject to vesting provisions and Rule 144 volume limitations applicable to our "affiliates," be available for sale in the open market immediately upon registration.
+Further, as of March 31, 2024, there were 13,355,000 shares of DIH Common Stock underlying issued and outstanding warrants, which if exercised, could decrease the net tangible book value of our DIH Common Stock and cause dilution to our existing stockholders.
+Sales of a substantial number of the abovementioned shares of DIH Common Stock in the public market could result in a significant decrease in the market price of the DIH Common Stock and have a material adverse effect on your investment.